 Every XML file has to be processed using a Valid XML Definition (or XSD).
 Please define the XML definition in the second page.

-First, let me add the XML field from Source Qualifier to XML Parser Transformation.
+First, add the XML field from Source Qualifier to XML Parser Transformation.
 Next, Drag and drop the target definition from the Targets folder to the mapping designer.

 Next, connect the XML Parser Transformation fields to the Customer record Target table.